JGCRI/gcam-doc/aglu.md

 <dt>Prices</dt> <dd>Outputs include the price of all food, feed,
 forestry, bioenergy and livestock commodities.
-This information is calculated annually, typically at a global level; however, some commodities (e.g., livestock) have regional prices (32-region level).</dd>
+This information is calculated annually, typically at a regional (i.e., 32-region) level.</dd>

 <dt>Land</dt> <dd>Outputs include land use and land cover for each of
 the land types included in GCAM (see Figure 1).
 This information is